 I’ve now been painting scenes of Oman for 8 years for various clients in Oman.
 In 2013 I was thrilled to receive “The Artists prize” for the Royal Watercolour Society Competition from The Artists Magazine.
 My winning painting on that occasion was Jebel Akhdar, Oman which is currently on view at my Studio & Gallery in Ponteland.

-Some of the links on this post is are affiliate links to books which I personally read, available from Amazon.
-If you click on any of the links and buy the product then I will receive a small percentage of the sale from Amazon at no extra cost to yourself.
+The links on this post are affiliate links to products which I personally use.
+If you click on the links and buy any of these products then I will receive a small percentage of the sale from Amazon at no extra cost to yourself.